New York Yankees: 1901–1902: Origins in Baltimore

 In 1900, Ban Johnson, the president of a minor league known as the Western League (1894–1899), changed the Western League name to the American League (AL) and asked the National League to classify it as a major league.
 Johnson held that his league would operate on friendly terms with the National League, but the National League demanded concessions which Johnson did not agree with and he declared major league status for the AL in 1901 anyway.

 Plans to add an AL team in New York City were blocked by the NL's New York Giants.
 A team was instead placed in Baltimore, Maryland, in 1901 and named the Orioles.
-The Orioles were managed by John McGraw, who was also a part owner.
-After many personal clashes with Johnson, during the season McGraw jumped to become the new manager of the Giants, taking many players with him.
+The Orioles were managed by John McGraw, who was also a part-owner.
+After many personal clashes with Johnson, during the season McGraw moved to become the new manager of the Giants, taking many players with him.
 The Orioles limped through the remainder of the season under league control, using a roster of players loaned from the rest of the AL clubs.
 The Orioles were disbanded at the end of the season.

 In early 1903, the two leagues decided to settle their disputes and try to coexist.
 At a conference, Johnson requested that an AL team be put in New York, to play alongside the NL's Giants.
 It was put to a vote, and 15 of the 16 major league owners agreed on it.
 The franchise was awarded to Frank J. Farrell and William S. Devery.
+It is not clear whether Farrell and Devery purchased the remains of the Orioles and moved them to New York, or if they received an expansion franchise.
+Baseball-Reference.com included the 1901 and 1902 Orioles in its statistics for the Yankees until 2014, when it decided to separate the two years from the subsequent New York-based seasons.
+Official MLB historian John Thorn supported the change, citing the new ownership, high roster turnover, and AL takeover of the Orioles.
+The Yankees do not count the Orioles years as part of their history.